slopix-gw2/gw2_cheat_sheets/cheat_sheet_-_fractals.md

 ### 2. go to the middle and kill the red skull guy
 ### 3. go south (the door will open)
 1. use a safety shield to block if you want
-2. someone needs to stand at 1 and 2 on the mini-map and press the console buttons simultaneously
+2. someone needs to stand at 1 and 2 on the mini-map
+    * button 1 removes the shield of the second button
+    * button 2 removes the shield for the console at 3
-3. a third person stands at 3 and presses all three consoles via standing in the middle
+3. a third person stands at 3 and presses all buttons via standing in the middle
-    * after pressing the first console you will be routed but if you stand right in the middle you can hit all three without moving
+    * after pressing the first console you will be routed but if you stand right in the middle you can hit all without moving
 4. this rooms shuts down
 5. grab the coolant rod when you leave
 ### 4. go east